Russell Karrick

 is transfixed, already

-in a position to strike.
+poised to strike.

-My son loves a hunt,
+My son loves a hunt

 & he, too, is ready to attack.

-to kill it with my hands,
+“I’m going to kill it

-I step in front of him
+I step in front of him,

-& try to explain
+try to explain this is not

-from the imaginary
+like the imaginary wolves

-wolves we track at dusk.
+we track at dusk.

-But to him, it’s not.
+But to him, it is.
+To him,

-To him, it’s all the same.
+it’s still all the same.

 Russell Karrick is a poet and translator who lives in Colombia.
 His collection, The Way Back, won the 2023 Slapering Hol Press Chapbook Award.
 He is a recipient of World Literature Today’s Student Translation Award and Lunch Ticket’s Gabo Prize for Literature in Translation & Multilingual Texts.
 His poetry has appeared in Redivider, The Offing, Bat City Review, Spoon River Poetry Review, and Tinderbox Poetry Journal, among others.